 Lay out how your planks are going to sit on your plywood.
 I chose inexpensive cedar fencing with a horizontal pattern.
 Glue the planks to your plywood.
 I used heavy buckets of wheat to keep it flat while drying.
 You could just as easily throw some nails in the back to keep it in place as it dries.

 Once the map was traced, I reinforced the entire perimeter of the map (on the inside of my tracing) with nails from my nail gun.
 I knew that the jig saw would be reciprocating and may cause some of the smaller pieces to come unglued – this helped keep everything together.

 With the plywood side up, using a jigsaw, slowly cut along the marker line outlining the map.
 There are a lot of intricate pieces in the USA map and I didn’t cut every little piece, a jigsaw isn’t meant for fine cutting.
 Some cuts you’ll need to come at it from several angles in order for it to work, but be patient.

 At first you’ll want to try and follow every little curve and line, only to realize you really don’t need to.
 Depending on your size of map, the cutting out may take an hour or two.
 Go slowly.
 Take breaks – or else your hand may fall off from the vibration of the saw!

-I decided to keep this piece a little rustic.
-I sanded just a few of the edges to make them nice but I didn’t sand the entire piece.
-I liked the rough wood – it had character and charm.
+I decided to keep this piece a little rustic so I sanded just a few of the edges to make them nice, but I didn’t sand the entire piece.
+Don’t you love the rough wood?
+It had character and charm.
 I also chose not to stain it, because I liked the variations of color in the wood.
 But you can choose what fits your house and style – sand and stain if desired!